aws/amazon-freertos/libraries/logging/README.md

 #### ISO C99 Implementation (with GNU extension)

 This implementation uses variadic macros specified by the ISO C99 standard macros and [the GNU extension feature of comma elision](https://gcc.gnu.org/onlinedocs/gcc-4.8.5/cpp/Variadic-Macros.html) with the `##` operator.
-If your toolchain supports both ISO C99 and GNU extension, you can enabled this implementation by setting the `LOGGING_ENABLE_METADATA_WITH_C99_AND_GNU_EXTENSION` configuration.
+If your toolchain supports both ISO C99 standard and GNU extension, you can enabled this implementation by setting the `LOGGING_ENABLE_METADATA_WITH_C99_AND_GNU_EXTENSION` configuration to `1`.

 With the use of variadic macro feature of ISO C99, this implementation adds extra metadata information of the source library and file location of the log messages.
 **Note**: If you want to add/remove/change the metadata added, you can directly make changes in the [`logging_stack.h`](./include/logging_stack.h) file.

-#### Setting the Text Name
+#### Setting the Library Text Name
 To set the text name define the LIBRARY_LOG_NAME macro to a string within the same configuration file used to define SdkLog().
 Each log message prints the name, so it is normal to set the name to the name of the library.
 For example:
 ```
 #define LIBRARY_LOG_NAME “MQTT”
 ```
 Setting the name to an empty string will save program space.

-Using this implementation. here is an example output of log messages for the MQTT Connection Sharing Demo:
+Using this implementation, following is an example output of log messages for the MQTT Connection Sharing Demo.
+Note that this additionally adds the library name (`[MQTT]`) and source file location (like `[core_mqtt.c:1175]`) in each log message.

 ```
 78 1950 [iot_thread] [INFO] [MQTT] [core_mqtt.c:886] Packet received.
 ReceivedBytes=2.